German conservatives name Merz chancellor candidate – DW – 09/17/2024

 Merz and Söder announced the decision at a press conference at noon (1000 GMT/UTC) on Tuesday.

-"To keep it short, the main issue is decided — it's Friedrich Merz," said Söder.
-"I'm fine with this, and I support it absolutely."
+"To keep it short, the chancellorship question is answered — it's Friedrich Merz," said Söder.
+"I'm fine with this, and I support it absolutely," the Bavarian politician said, adding that he felt this would disappoint those inside Chancellor Olaf Scholz's ruling coalition.

 Who is Friedrich Merz?